 Memory object which are loaded into RAM even prior to the tasks launch.
 All the useful work is performed by CPU cores of run-time servers which are "rented" by players on the first stage of the tick, i.e. computation stage.

 The system is designed to allow easy scaling on two levels:

-- As the load on the DB increases (i.e. players get more active in the game world), we can either increase the number of CPU cores to work with WiredTiger or add more servers to the database cluster.
-Since each room is processed separately and independently from other rooms, DB sharding based on rooms works well.
+- As the load on the DB increases (i.e. players get more active in the game world shard), we can either increase the number of CPU cores to work with WiredTiger or add more world shards (each with its own separate database).

 - As the load on the total CPU resulting from players calculations increases, we can just add more run-time servers performing these computations.
 In a minute after they launch, they can already receive and process tasks from Redis queues.